Today's Verse: Romans 15:2

 Thoughts on Today's Verse...

-Being disappointed and dissatisfied with life can be caused by a myriad of things.
-But for many of us, these are symptoms that we have focused too much on ourselves and are angry with life.
-We have forgotten to count our blessings, neglected giving thanks to God, become silent in our praise to our Father, and have quit helping those around us.
-Thinking of others is how Christ lived.
-When we follow his example, our actions make a difference in the lives of those we bless and we also find ourselves immensely blessed as well.
+Being disappointed and dissatisfied with life can stem from a myriad of problems.
+For many of us, however, these disappointments are symptoms that we have focused too much on ourselves and have allowed ourselves to become angry with life.
+We have forgotten to count our blessings, neglected to give thanks to God, grown silent in our praise to our Father, and quit helping those around us.
+Thinking of others is how Christ lived, and we are going to live for others if we are going to have a JESUShaped life.
+When we follow his example, our actions make a difference in the lives of those we bless, and we find ourselves immensely blessed as well.
 Let's get our focus off ourselves and look to bless our neighbors!
+As the ancient Christian hymn Paul quoted reminds us:

 My Prayer...

-Holy and Matchless God, help me see the brokenness, hurt, and difficulties in the lives around me.
-Please use me to bless others who so desperately need to experience your love and grace.
-In Jesus' name I pray.
+Holy and matchless God, help me see the brokenness, hurt, and difficulties in the lives around me.
+Please also help me see the blessings, joys, and reasons to give thanks that you have placed in my life.
+I ask for the Holy Spirit's help to humble myself and find ways to bless others who so desperately need to experience the joy of your love and grace.
+In Jesus' name, I pray.
 Amen.

 Have thoughts on this devotional?
 Leave a comment